airbytehq/airbyte/docs/connector-development/tutorials/custom-python-connector/4-check-and-error-handling.md

 # Check and error handling
-In this section, we'll implement the check operation, and add some better error handling to surface the proper error messages when failing due to authentication errors.
+In this section, we'll implement the check operation, and implement error handling to surface the user-friendly messages when failing due to authentication errors.

-Let's first improve the check operation
+Let's first implement the check operation.
+Use the following command to run the check operation:
 ```
 poetry run source-survey-monkey-demo check --config secrets/config.json
 ```